HistoryCommercial Aviation HistorySuper Constellation Spits Fire On Takeoff

 Based on this video, you could nickname the Connie, the Spitfire!
 (We’re kidding, of course)

-Most of the Super Connies were powered by R-3350-972-TC18DA-1 turbo-compound engines that featured Recovery Turbines that had each engine’s exhaust gas flow through three turbines.
+Most of the Super Connies were powered by R-3350-972-TC18DA-1 turbo-compound engines, which featured Recovery Turbines that allowed each engine’s exhaust gas to flow through three turbines.
 That boosted horsepower by 550.
 The drawback was the visible flame from the exhaust pipes.

 Wendell Barnhouse